rjorton/OIE2023/Kraken.md

 * Human
 * Vampire bat

 We will be using a tool called [Kraken2](https://ccb.jhu.edu/software/kraken2/) to analyse the paired end FASTQ reads for each sample.
-Kraken 2 is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
-This classifier matches each k-mer within a query sequence to the lowest common ancestor (LCA) of all genomes containing the given k-mer.
+Kraken2 is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
+This classifier matches each k-mer within a query sequence (i.e. a read or contig) to the lowest common ancestor (LCA) of all genomes within the database containing the given k-mer.
-To start off, you will need to copy the data we need for the practical to your home directory.

 We will be broadly following the published Kraken metagenomic protocol: